 Adult animation has been one of the places that Netflix has been excelling.
-With the recent launch and success of Cannon Busters, as well as a bevy other adult anime titles, Seis Manos marks a near-perfect addition to the line-up.
+With the recent launch and success of Cannon Busters, as well as a bevy of other adult anime titles, Seis Manos marks a near-perfect addition to the line-up.
 Created by Brad Graeber and Álvaro Rodríguez, Seis Manos marks the first major adult anime centered on a Latinx story, specifically a Mexican story.

 Set in 1970s Mexico, Seis Manos revolves around three orphans trained in Chinese martial arts, Isabela (Aislinn Derbez), Jesus (Jonny Cruz), and Silencio.
 When their Sifu and surrogate father, Chui (Vic Chao), is murdered, they join forces with Brister (Mike Colter) an American DEA agent, and Officer Garcia (Angélica Vale), a Mexican police officer, to avenge him.
 This isn’t a regular whodunnit.
 Instead, it’s a mystery that brings the siblings into the middle of a cartel, monsters, magic, and so much blood.

-Through Jesús, Silencio, and Isabela, we get three fighters each using different martial arts styles fit to their personalities.
-Jesús’ is the most recognizable for a Western audience with his use of Drunken Boxing (Zuì Quán), made famous in the United States by Jackie Chan.
+Through Jesús, Silencio, and Isabela, we get three fighters each using different martial arts styles that fit their personalities.
+Jesús is the most recognizable for a Western audience with his use of Drunken Boxing (Zuì Quán), made famous in the United States by Jackie Chan.
 It marks Jesús’s lighthearted, good nature and his coping technique for grief.
 Isabela uses Hung Gar, originating from the “fighting monks” of the first Shaolin Temple in Henan province.
 Its five variations are based on five animals: tiger, crane, snake, leopard, and dragon.
 This grounded style accentuates Isabela’s identity as the most intelligent and calm of the group.
 Finally, Silencio uses Bak Mei, also known as the White Eyebrow, a name worked into his character.
 The style itself is a lethal style not modified for competition and known as the most explosive of Kung Fu styles.

 Beyond unique versions of Kung fu, we see these characters coping with tragedy in their own ways.
 Distinct from each other in martial arts style and perspective, their grief is unique to each of them.
 Jesús drinks it away, Isabela honors her father by listening to his teachings, and Silencio gives in to his anger and violence.